🎄 Christmas sale Up to 63% Off

 What is DJing

-In 1947, the Whiskey à Go-Go nightclub opened in Paris, which was unique because this was the first commercial club where recorded music was listened to, rather than live bands.
-Régine Zylberberg began playing at this discothèque using two turntables.
+In 1947, the Whiskey à Go-Go nightclub opened in Paris.
+What made it stand out was that it was the first commercial club to use recorded music instead of live bands.
+Régine Zylberberg was the first to spin records there using two turntables.

 2. Build Your Music Library - Develop Your Taste and Style#